Searching your Jewish Ancestors from Romania

 Most people know that many Jewish families changed their names after leaving Eastern Europe, usually to anglicize the name.
 But I have discovered that many Jewish families also changed their names to completely different Jewish sounding names which bear no resemblance to the family name they used when they lived in Romania.

-The school registers and admission books are usually still available in the individual school archives.
+The school registers and admission books are usually still available in the individual school archives, some have been deposited in the public archives.
 After obtaining permission from the school authorities, I traced many Jewish students from this source.
-However, the school grades for individual students are kept confidential.
+However, the school grades for individual students are to be kept confidential.

 Many local people are afraid to reveal information about property, fearing that outsiders will come to claim back property that was appropriated in the period of the Holocaust and after the fall of the Communist administration.